How Britain and the CIA fooled Wole Soyinka and Chinua Achebe to destroy African languages in literature

 (2).
 Is it literature written by Africans, literature that depicts the African experience?

 (3).
-Does African literature have to be written in African languages?
+Does African literature have to be written in an African language?

 The reason I want to talk about this is because the outcome of that conference is the biggest mistake ever made by a group of Africans in support of colonialism and neo-colonialism in Africa.
 If that meeting went on the side of those in favor of writing in our native languages, we would have completely detached ourselves from Western control long ago.
 It would have ushered in a cultural revolution that would've awaken the African people to kick out anything not African.
 We would have been living in a different type of Africa built with our own language and ingenuity and not what white people teach us.
 It would have been the true end of colonialism.
 Unfortunately, the opportunity was lost.
 It is like a footballer having the ball face to face in front of a goal keeper when no opponent is near, then kicking the ball over the bar in an important football match.